codeworth-gh/KLO/Ill-Worker-Rights/languages/he-IL/nodes/decision-graph/partialWorkWhen.md

-Did the illness occur in one of your workign days?
+Did the illness occur in one of your working days?